 Response: The Frog Pond West Master Plan provides clear direction for street connections, residential densities, and preservation of the SROZ.
-The subject site does not contain mapped SROZ areas or designated tree groves.
-A 53-in. oak tree will be preserved within Tract A and tree preservation easements will be placed on the rear of lots to protect existing trees.
-This standard is met.
+The subject site contains mapped SROZ areas but does not contain designated tree groves.

 D. Land Clearing.
 Where the proposed activity requires land clearing, the clearing shall be limited to designated street rights-of-way and areas necessary for the construction of buildings, structures or other site improvements.